 Israeli universities are partners in this genocidal program.
 Deeply embedded in the Israeli military-industrial complex14 15, they are involved in developing weapons, surveillance technologies, and military strategies deployed against Palestinians16 17 18; in justifying the colonial narrative of the Israeli state19; and in ethically buttressing military violence20.

 We can no longer stand by silently while apartheid reigns in Palestine.
-As As scientists, engineers, and mathematicians, we have a special responsibility to honor the call, considering that our disciplines play a key role in creating the weapons and surveillance technology used to uphold the status quo21.
+As scientists, engineers, and mathematicians, we have a special responsibility to honor the call, considering that our disciplines play a key role in creating the weapons and surveillance technology used to uphold the status quo21.

 What does the academic boycott entail?